twittem/wp-bootstrap-gallery/README.md

 Creating custom layouts
 ------------

-All layouts are created using Bootstrap span declarations for 12 collums and css floats.
-The script counts the number of images and adds assigns an array of images spans for that number of images.
+All layouts are created using Bootstrap span declarations for 12 columns and CSS floats.
+The script counts the number of images and assigns an array of spans for that number of images.

-For example: If we want to do a layout 6 images where we have One 2/3 (8 Cols) width image on the left side with two 1/3 (4 Cols) width images on the right, and underneath two 1/3 (4 Cols) width images on the left side and one 2/3 (8 Cols) width image on the right.
+For example: If we want to layout 6 images where we have One 2/3 (8 Cols) width image on the left side with two 1/3 (4 Cols) width images on the right, and underneath two 1/3 (4 Cols) width images on the left side and one 2/3 (8 Cols) width image on the right.

 **Find:**
 ```php